Hill30/NGScroller/README.md

 The uiScroll directive is similar to the ngRepeat.
 Like the ngRepeat, uiScroll directive instantiates a template once per item from a collection.
 Each template instance gets its own scope, where the given loop variable is set to the current collection item.
 The collection content is provided by the datasource.
 The datasource name is specified in the scroll_expression.
+Starting with v 1.2.0 uiScroll supports animation.

 The viewport is an element representing the space where the items from the collection are to be shown.
 Unless specified explicitly with the uiScrollViewport directive (see below), browser window will be used as viewport.